FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/NumberOfMarriages`| A fact of a person's number of marriages.
 `http://gedcomx.org/Occupation`| A fact of a person's occupation or employment.
 `http://gedcomx.org/Ordination`| A fact of a person's ordination to a stewardship in a church.
+`http://gedcomx.org/Pardon`| A fact of a person's legal pardon.
 `http://gedcomx.org/PhysicalDescription`| A fact of a person's physical description.
 `http://gedcomx.org/Probate`| A fact of a receipt of probate of a person's property.
 `http://gedcomx.org/Property`| A fact of a person's property or possessions.